What’s Rye Bike Festival?

 How do I register and by when?

 Register here.
 You’ll see the race named in Norwegian: “Rye terrengsykkelfestival”.
 On the registration form the correct dates are automatically ticked for you, but please check.
 Notice that the Elite category is named differently in Norway, you’ll see the category as Elite senior in the registration form.
-Ordinary registration is open until, and including, xxth April 2018.
-Late registration is possible for all categories until 2 hours before start of your category at a higher cost, but riders who register after the ordinary registration are not seeded for the first stage (a time trial).
+Ordinary registration is open until, and including, 23rd April 2018.
+Late registration is possible for all categories until 2 hours before start of your category at a higher cost, but riders who register after the ordinary registration are not seeded for the first stage (which is a time trial).
 To register late, use the link provided above or go to the Secretariat on the arena.
 The Secretariat has a terminal for card payments.

 Where can I find information?